open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

 A resource uses the following additional formal fields:

 - **`relation`** (required) *string['local', 'external']*
-  Indicates if the resource is part of this component version ('local') or accessed by a separate identity
+  Indicates whether the entity providing a component is also the provider of the resource ('local') or whether the resource is provided by a separate entity ('external').
+This may be useful to determine whether the entity responsible for the component is also responsible for the resource.
+  This property is purely informational and completely unrelated to the access type.

 - **`digest`** (optional) *Digest Info*